Geophysics: Global positioning systems (GPS) and geographical information systems (GIS)

 Since geophysics is concerned with the shape of the Earth, and by extension the mapping of features around and in the planet, geophysical measurements include high accuracy GPS measurements.
 These measurements are processed to increase their accuracy through differential GPS processing.
 Once the geophysical measurements have been processed and inverted, the interpreted results are plotted using GIS.
 Programs such as ArcGIS and Geosoft were built to meet these needs and include many geophysical functions that are built-in, such as upward continuation, and the calculation of the measurement derivative such as the first-vertical derivative.
 Many geophysics companies have designed in-house geophysics programs that pre-date ArcGIS and GeoSoft in order to meet the visualization requirements of a geophysical dataset.

 Remote sensing

-Exploration geophysics is a branch of applied geophysics that involves the development and utilization of different seismic or electromagnetic methods which the aim of investigating different energy, mineral and water resources.
-This is done through the uses of various remote sensing platforms such as; satellites, aircraft, boats, drones, borehole sensing equipment and seismic receivers.
+Exploration geophysics is a branch of applied geophysics that uses remote sensing methods to investigate energy, mineral and water resources.
+The measurements are carried out on remote sensing platforms such as satellites, aircraft, boats, drones, borehole sensing equipment and seismic receivers.
 These equipment are often used in conjunction with different geophysical methods such as magnetic, gravimetry, electromagnetic, radiometric, barometry methods in order to gather the data.
-The remote sensing platforms used in exploration geophysics are not perfect and need adjustments done on them in order to accurately account for the effects that the platform itself may have on the collected data.
-For example, when gathering aeromagnetic data (aircraft gathered magnetic data) using a conventional fixed-wing aircraft- the platform has to be adjusted to account for the electromagnetic currents that it may generate as it passes through Earth's magnetic field.
+The raw data must be corrected for the influence of the platform itself.
+For example, when gathering aeromagnetic data using a conventional fixed-wing aircraft, the aircraft may generate electromagnetic currents as it passes through Earth's magnetic field.
 There are also corrections related to changes in measured potential field intensity as the Earth rotates, as the Earth orbits the Sun, and as the moon orbits the Earth.